Canopy & Stars Logo

 The VAT threshold – what is it, hitting it and some other tips and advice

 When they talk about taxable turnover, they mean the total value of everything that you sell that is not exempt from VAT.
-The turnover threshold is based on a rolling 12 months, which basically means that as soon as you have, or are aware that you will, reach and exceed £85,000 turnover for the year, you need to register for VAT.
+The turnover threshold is based on a rolling 12 months, which basically means that as soon as you have, or are aware that you will, reach and exceed the threshold turnover for the year, you need to register for VAT.

 The link above explains all about this, it is something you can do yourself if you feel confident enough to, or get your accountant to do it for you.
 In either case it’s worth chatting to your accountant about it first and there might be some things that are specific to your business that could be beneficial to know, particularly if you are about to undertake the set-up of your site which can involve a lot of VAT-able expenses which you could be eligible to reclaim if you are VAT registered.